cltorre3/cltorre3.github.io/index.md

 ## Introduction

 Hello my name is Christian Torres, I am an Electrical Systems Engineering student at Arizona State University.
 My current engineering interests involve IC manufacturing and development.
 I also have a passion for environmental science and learning about new ways to maintain sustainability and reduce the environmental impact of current industries.
-This site is meant to be my personal site for my own work and career accomplishments.
+This site is meant to be my personal site for my own work and career accomplishments but also available to those as recuiters.
+Thank you!

 Feel free to contact me at +1-(602)-316-5433 or email me at cltorre3@asu.edu